-Many Divi users are already wondering about this "Will Divi and Gutenberg be compatible? ».
-The most curious of them have already installed the test version of Gutenberg on a website using Divi and have already noticed that there were no conflicts.
-However, the cohabitation of the two page builders was not a model of perfect integration....
+Many Divi users are already asking the question "Will Divi and Gutenberg be compatible? ».
+The most curious among them have already installed the test version of Gutenberg on a website using Divi and have already noticed that there were no conflicts.
+However, the cohabitation of the two page builders was not a model of perfect integration...

-December 6, 2018 edition: this article was written this summer, when Gutenberg was just a plugin.
-Since the release of version 5 of WordPress today, a lot has changed!
-We are currently at version 3.18 of Divi that I have tested for you.
+Edit from December 6, 2018: this article was written this summer, when Gutenberg was just a plugin at the time.
+Since version 5 of WordPress was released today, a lot has changed!
+We are currently at version 3.18 of Divi which I have tested for you.
 I invite you to read this article.

-The developers of ElegantThemes have been working on the issue since the Gutengerg editor was officially announced as part of the upcoming major update of WordPress.
+The developers of ElegantThemes are already working on the issue since the Gutengerg editor has been officially announced to be part of the future major WordPress update.

 What is Gutenberg?

-Gutenberg is the future editor of WordPress publication that will be integrated with the release of WordPress version 5.0.
+Gutenberg is the future WordPress publishing editor that will be integrated with the release of WordPress 5.0.

-If you use Divi, the aspects of the new editor will seem familiar to you: Gutenberg offers "blocks" while Divi offers "modules", but the system remains the same...
+If you use Divi, the new editor will look familiar: Gutenberg offers "blocks " while Divi offers "modules", but the system remains the same...

 And if you use Divi, chances are you won't find Gutengerg very User Friendly, to say the least!

-If you haven't tried it yet, you can already install Gutenberg which is available as a pluginfor the time being.
-Then, in the next version of WordPress, Gutenberg will be integrated into its Core.
-The idea is to start getting familiar with this new interface, but above all to give developers time to create addons and lots of new types of blocks.
+If you haven't tried it yet, you can already install Gutenberg which is available as a pluginfor now.
+Then, in the next version of WordPress, Gutenberg will be integrated in its core.
+The idea is to start getting familiar with this new interface, but especially to give time to developers to create addons and lots of new types of blocks.

 When will WordPress 5.0 be released?

-Don't worry, WordPress 5.0 & Gutenberg are not coming out tomorrow, but the deadline is coming up!!!
+Don't worry, WordPress 5.0 & Gutenberg won't be released tomorrow, but the deadline is coming up!!!

-The team of contributors and developers of the WordPress project has been working hard for months to bring out a little onion grind!
-But you think that this new version will include a new feature and that it can be very risky!
+The team of contributors and developers of the WordPress project have been working hard for months to release a new version!
+But you can imagine that this new version will integrate a new feature and that it can be very risky!

-In short, you still have a few more months ahead of you: WordPress 5.0 should be released at the end of 2018 but nothing is yet officially announced.
+In short, you still have a few months to go: WordPress 5.0 should be out by the end of 2018, but nothing has been officially announced yet.

 Divi and Gutenberg: the before and after

-This update of the Divi Builder doesn't seem to have changed much and yet, if you have Gutenberg installed in parallel, you can enjoy these changes:
+This update of the Divi Builder doesn't seem to have changed much, but if you have Gutenberg installed in parallel, you will be able to appreciate these changes:

-The new version of Divi (and Divi Builder) now allows you to easily switch between Gutenberg and Divi Builder.
-This option, which seems trivial to you, was not available before Divi's support of Gutenberg.
+The new version of Divi (and the Divi Builder) now allows you to easily switch between Gutenberg and the Divi Builder.
+This may seem like a simple option, but it wasn't available before Divi supported Gutenberg.

 2 - Choose your editor when creating posts